hbowie/SoftDevBigIdeas-23/content/Benefits of the Scaled Agile Framework.md

 *Originally published at PaganTuna.com on 21 Mar 2015.*

-For those who have not yet heard of it, the Scaled Agile Framework, or [SAFe][]&reg; for short, is a "publicly available framework for applying lean/agile practices at Enterprise scale."
+For those who have not yet heard of it, the Scaled Agile Framework, or [SAFe][]&#174; for short, is a "publicly available framework for applying lean/agile practices at Enterprise scale."

 I believe that the SAFe model offers a number of benefits to those who may be considering its use.
 Let me enumerate them.